-As Christianity developed, different kinds of communal sacramental meals sometimes call the Eucharist, Lord's Supper, Holy Communion or Mass are also known to have appeared, but how they differed from one another in different places is not at all clear.
+As Christianity developed, different kinds of communal sacramental meals sometimes called the Eucharist, the Lord's Supper, Holy Communion or the Mass were also known to have appeared, but how they differed from one another in different places is not at all clear.
 However, for Christian families participation in these was important according to Carolyn Osiek and David L. Balch in "Families in the New Testament World - Households and House Churches."

 The Lord's Supper was one important sacrament that was celebrated on the first day of each week.
 This was in continuity with the Jewish meals of Jesus with his disciples, especially the last supper in the Upper Room before his arrest.
-Another of the very early sacramental meals was known as the agape feast or love feast, which was a combination of a supper for all to partake in followed by the sacramental Lord's Supper and may originate from the custom called the breaking of the bread in Acts 2.1-2, "When the day of Pentecost came, they were all together in one place.
+In Acts 2.42 we read, "When the day of Pentecost came, they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting."
-The later words in Acts 2.42 add, "They devoted themselves to the apostles' teaching and to fellowship, to the breaking of bread and to prayer."
+Another of the very early sacramental meals was known as the "agape feast" or the "love feast," which was a combination of a supper for all to partake in followed by the sacramental Lord's Supper.
+This may have been the origin of the custom called the breaking of the bread in Acts 2.1-2, "They devoted themselves to the apostles' teaching and to fellowship, to the breaking of bread and to prayer."
 This may or may not be the same as the Holy Communion or Eucharist of today.

-There may be a reference to communal sacramental meals in the Epistle of Jude 1.12 where he writes that inappropriate deeds are "spots on your agapes," but the textual variants make it unclear.
-When Ignatius stipulates that he thinks every genuine Eucharist should be sanctioned by the bishop, he goes on to add two other events in the same category, baptism and "doing agape."
+There may be a reference to communal sacramental meals in the Epistle of Jude 1.12 where he wrote that inappropriate deeds were "spots on your agapes," but the textual variants make it unclear.
+When Ignatius stipulated that he thought every genuine eucharist should be sanctioned by the bishop, he went on to add two other events in the same category, baptism and "doing agape."